 Best Use of Special Collections: $200

-Honorable Mention: $50 (one award given at judges' discretion across any of the above categories)
+Honorable Mention: $50 (two awards given at judges' discretion across any of the above categories)

 Please note that awards maybe subject to tax.